afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 2. Enter `00 00 00 00 00 00 00 00` at fields below `ReportID`.
 3. Click on `Set Feature` , then on `Get Feature`.
 4. Must show the following line: `RD 02  51 BF xx xx xx xx 07 00`.
 Ignore `xx`.

+## Reconnect

+Regression test for Issue #3.
+Not applicable to USB implementation.

+1. Reset.
+Wait a few seconds.
+2. Ensure the device is connected again to the host computer.
+3. Reopen the joystick test application (close and run again).
+4. Ensure the buttons test is running again (as described before).